prebid/prebid.github.io/dev-docs/show-outstream-video-ads.md

 ### Step 1.
 Set up ad units with the outstream video media type

-Set up your video ad units with the outstream video media type as shown below:
+Set up your video ad units with the outstream video media type as shown below.
+Note that the `code` in your video ad unit must match a div ID in your page's body where the ad will be inserted.

 {% highlight js %}
 // Prebid outstream video adUnit